bhandaribhumin/msal-capacitor-plugin/README.md

 # msal-capacitor-plugin

-NOTE: plugin is still development phase
+NOTE: plugin is still in development phase